 This is a really difficult investment proposition.
 Inflation worries are not good news for this stock on the one hand, but on the other, it is a clear price maker in the global plant-based food market, and may soon start to exhibit monopsonic power in a very similar way to Ferrero.
 There’s no beating about the bush, the stock is expensive, both on this years sales, and especially next years.
 The question is whether other vegan valuations are sustainable too (especially BYND); if not, there will be pressure on the price.
 In my opinion Oatly does have the best chance of all the plant-based names to post a solid profit by 2023.

 The Asian market is absolutely huge for the future of Oatly, given high lactose intolerance.
 A 500% YoY sales increase shows the huge potential.
-But essentially being forced into future dilution is not a good luck for shareholders who have just paid 4x the last private round, and 21% of company revenues in China are concentrated with the big ecommerce platforms like JD.
+But essentially being forced into future dilution is not a good look for shareholders who have just paid 4x the last private round, and 21% of company revenues in China are concentrated with the big ecommerce platforms like JD.
 There is also no official confirmation of how much debt, if any, will be paid off, and the prospect of them not utilising the IPO to do that in the face of rising interest rates may be enough to put this on the backburner.
 As capital expenditure ramps up this year and clarity on margins becomes more evident, a true fair value will be easier to identify, for now this is not a recommend.

 This is now live on your app